laurenchen0631/English-Learning/GRE/Vocab/Tips.md

 		1. Though less celebrated, Haydn was far more _____ than Mozart: to Mozart's 41 symphonies, Haydan penned 106.
 			- Always read entire sentence - not necessarily an exact opposite.
 			- The blank does not have any relationship with "Though less celebrated".
+- As a rule of thumb, **whenever "however" is immediately followed by a comma, it's a shifter.** If it is not immediately followed by a comma (as is the case here), and is rather part of a phrase, **it means "in whatever manner...."**
+- Frequently, when "for" appears at the beginning of a sentence, it's setting up a contrast.

 - Choose answers that create the correct levels of similarity or contrast.